 In the interest of the health and well-being of the communities we serve, our branch offices are not meeting in person with new and existing clients at this time.
 We will continue to serve you through several virtual options.
 Learn More

-Equity versus Fixed Income (Target = Middle) – We think the bull market in stocks can run further, supported by stronger economic growth and double-digit increases in corporate profits, helped by the tax cuts.
-Interest rates remain low but are likely to continue to rise slowly.
-A laddered bond portfolio and an above-average amount in cash may help provide downside protection for portfolios as volatility picks up.
+Equity versus Fixed Income (Target = Middle) – Given the high level of economic and corporate earnings uncertainty, we recommend a neutral allocation between equity and fixed income.
+A laddered bond portfolio and an above-average amount in cash may help provide downside protection for portfolios when markets are volatile.

-Growth & Income (Target = Middle): We think risks and opportunities are balanced for real estate investments.
-Above-average valuations for large-cap U.S. stocks already reflect our expectations for improving economic growth and rising earnings, reducing our long-term return expectations.
-We recommend overweighting international developed-market large-cap equities because expectations are low, dividend yields are attractive, and we expect solid earnings and economic growth to continue.
+Growth & Income (Target = Middle): We think risks and opportunities are balanced for real estate investments and U.S. large-cap stocks.
+We recommend overweighting international developed-market large-cap equities within the recommended range of international equity holdings because expectations are low, dividend yields are attractive, and we expect them to benefit from policies to improve global economic growth.

-Cash (Target = High): We recommend overweighting cash, having enough to cover short-term expenses and investing during pullbacks.
+Cash (Target = High): With economic uncertainty high, we recommend overweighting cash to cover short-term expenses and to invest during pullbacks.